bgord/hna/README.md

 **raok** is a command-line tool that aims to handle news overload problem.

+The project reduces amount of time I compulsively scroll through Hacker News or other news pages as well as the time spend staring at the screen of computer or smartphone.
+It allows me to have dedicated time to read articles I consciously chosen, on the device adapted to reading.
+Additional value comes from some interesting facts I can retrieve from my activity - I like numbers!

 In order to run **raok**, you must have [pandoc](http://pandoc.org/), [calibre](https://calibre-ebook.com/), [mongodb](https://www.mongodb.com/) and [node & npm](https://nodejs.org/en/) installed on your Linux machine.

 ## Setup